MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-effort-estimation-for-routing.md

 7. Optionally, use **Dry run** and select an input value to test the model.
 The following details are available:

    - **Effort value (minutes)**: The time in minutes that is estimated for the work item to be addressed.
-   - **Confidence score**: Indicates the degree of confidence in percentage value of the effort prediction.
+   - **Confidence score**: The degree of confidence in a percentage value of the effort prediction.

 ### Performance grade